aaronbarrichello/Home-Network-Scanner/README.md

 - **ARP Scanning** — Crafts raw ARP packets via Scapy for fast, reliable host discovery
 - **MAC OUI Lookup** — Identifies device manufacturer from the first 3 bytes of the MAC address using a bundled vendor table (no internet required)
-- **Auto Network Detection** — Automatically detects your active WiFi/LAN subnet on startup
+- **Auto Network Detection** — Automatically detects your active WiFi/LAN subnet on startup, so you can click & go
 - **Port Scanning** — Quick TCP connect scan on 9 common ports (SSH, HTTP, HTTPS, RTSP, MQTT, etc.)
 - **Device Classification** — Heuristically classifies devices: router, computer, smartphone, IoT, server, IP camera, single-board computer
 - **Unknown Device Flagging** — Any device not in your trusted list is highlighted and flagged